dvrensk/AI4Devs-13-pipeline/backend/deploy/deploy-todo.md

     - SSH (port 22)
     - HTTP (port 80)
     - HTTPS (port 443)
-  - Create and download key pair
+  - Use existing key pair
   - Note the public IP address

 ### Domain Setup
-- [ ] Register domain name (if not already done)
-- [ ] Create Route 53 hosted zone
 - [ ] Add A record pointing to EC2 instance
-- [ ] Add CNAME record for www subdomain
 - [ ] Wait for DNS propagation (can take up to 48 hours)

 ## 2. Server Preparation